jnozzi/cocoadev.com/SiteContent/General/MacBull.markdown

 ----

-Welcome ... but what does that ''mean''? ;-)
+Welcome ... but what does that *mean*? ;-)
 ----
 Funny...
-I read it and thought: "Yeah, that sure sounds like [[MacBull]] to me."
+I read it and thought: "Yeah, that sure sounds like General/MacBull to me."
 ----
 Also, Cocoa isn't an acronym... unless it's for Complete Object Collection for Organising Applications... ;-)